 It all boils down to what you do and who you become in USA after completing your masters be it MS, MA or an MBA.
 Your skills will determine if you are good enough to gain the attention of the recruiter.
 If you are an inevitable asset, you would be picked up from anywhere in the world and being a graduate from an American University will just be a bonus.
 Performance matters and that’s the only thing capable of taking you places and putting a job offer in your hands.
 I would suggest you keep skill development as your top priority and keep your focus right.

-Jay is based out of Tallinn, Estonia and graduating from Tallinn University of Technology with Masters in Mechatronics.
+Jay is based out of Tallinn, Estonia and completed MSc Mechatronics from TalTech with DoRa and tuition waiver scholarships.
 He has helped hundreds of students choose the right destination to study across the globe from US, Canada, Australia, Sweden, Germany, Estonia, New Zealand, Ireland etc.